kasparas-ban/Exporting-models-to-Onnx/README.md

 # Exporting-models-to-Onnx
-A temporary repository that shows an error in a PyTorch-to-Onnx exporting function

 We are trying to export a model created in PyTorch to Onnx.
 The model is created with function:
 ```